TomNomNom/Vimeo-Uploader/README.md

 If the upload succeeds: all executable files in ./Hooks/Postupload will be executed.
 Each hook will be given the full path to the uploaded video as its only argument.

+The suggested use-case for hooks is to store an MD5 hash of a file post-upload, and checking if the MD5 hash of a file has already been stored on pre-upload to avoid uploading the same video twice.
+Some example hooks written in PHP are provided that do just this; albeit in a simplistic manner.